 This course is a senior-level social work internship in a social service agency.
 The student is assigned to work under the supervision of a licensed social worker.
 The placement is chosen to assure that the student attains necessary competencies for entry-level social work.
 Normally the internship experience is spread across two terms and involves 200 hours of on-location time for each semester.
 This course is optional.
-Fee: Additional fee required.

-SOWK4980: Seminar in Social Work I
+SOWK4980 : Seminar in Social Work I